kingjinho/notes_datastructure_algorithm/src/data_structure/tree/README.md

     - `Above does not mean that root has to be the biggest numbers!!!`
     - Has distinct value(what is duplicates?)
     - Meaning `this is a sorted data structure`
-    - Left and Right subtree should also be binary search trees
+    - Left and Right subtree should also be binary algorithms.search trees
     - `Same as regular binary trees, but this times a restricion on data`